berrysod-a/inconvenient-seachbar/README.md

 - Theresa Antony - Christ College of Engineering

 ## Project Description
 This is a search engine that gives back exactly what you did not search for.
+When you search for something, instead of immediately getting what you asked.

 ## The Problem (that doesn't exist)
 People find it difficult when they get back the results they searched for immediately.
 This makes them productive and does not let them waste their time.